- 01 Transfer data from iPhone to Windows laptop

 Also supports videos, music, ringtones, contacts, messages, books, etc.

 Whether you are using Windows 7 or the newest Windows 11, you can apply the iPhone transfer software - EaseUS MobiMover.
-As an app to connect iPhone to PC, it allows you to transfer your iPhone photos to a PC.
+As the software to transfer photos from iPhone to PC, it allows you to transfer all your iPhone photos to a PC and vice versa.
 Other than photos, you are able to transfer videos, music, ringtones, books, contacts, and many other types of files between an iPhone/iPad/iPod and a computer or between two iDevices with it.

 What's more, it is also an iPhone backup tool and WhatsApp manager which enables you to: